• Skip to primary navigation

 Notes

-Traditionally this recipe is served with short pasta such as penne or rigatoni.
+Traditionally this recipe is served with short tubular pasta such as penne or rigatoni.
 I used Italian maccheroni.

-The original recipe is made with Norcia sausage but a good Italian pork sausage would work well too.
-I would try to find sausage without fennel but with garlic if possible, or rosemary.
+The original recipe is made with Norcia sausage but a good sweet Italian pork sausage would work well too.
+I would try to find sausage without fennel seeds but with garlic if possible, or rosemary.

 Black truffles are often added when they are in season but this dish is often made without.
 Truffle oil isn't a great substitute in this recipe as it may smother the other flavours.
 But you could try a little or some truffle paste.